Documentation

 Instances For

-Coarse inalienability cline (body-part/kinship rank highest). toNat is an operationalization for comparison, not a claimed universal — [Nic86] and [Aik12] treat kinship and body-parts as co-central.
+Coarse inalienability cline, body parts and kinship ranking highest. toNat is an operationalization for comparison rather than a claimed universal, since Nichols and Aikhenvald treat kinship and body parts as co-central.

 Instances For